My first novel, The Murderess of Bayou Rosa.

 ~ My memoir “Getting to Grand Isle” was published in the Fall 2012 issue of the Arkansas Review.
 My piece touched on childhood, beach erosion, and the influence of Kate Chopin.

+~ My short story Evie was published in the online literary journal, Blue Lit in February, 2012.
 Blue Lit promotes the writing and reading of literary fiction.

 ~Dead Horse, Live Daddy – a short story based on my father’s bout of encephalitis – was published in June 2011, in Dew on the Kudzu.
 Dew on the Kudzu is an online ‘zine that celebrates the Southern Written Word.

 ~ My short story “Trust” was originally published in the March-April, 2008, issue of Delaware Beach Life magazine, in an issue featuring stories and poetry from the Writers at the Beach: Pure Sea Glass writing conference and contest.
 “Trust” was presented the Fiction Award at the conference.